VAlgoLang/valgolang.github.io/_sources/python_library.rst.txt

         ...
         pointer = ArrowTip(color=YELLOW).scale(0.7).flip(TOP)

-We are going to the next line by calling the ``move_arrow_to_line`` function.
+The ``move_arrow_to_line`` function is used to move the arrow to a specific line number.
 To change the moment at which you change the line number, you can move this line.